feyyd/portfolio/_posts/2018-09-11-Chess-Overlay.markdown

 ![After Select](../assets/portfolio-images/2-overlay-after-select.png)

 In this image the danger zones and some attack lines options were set, but one can ignore those for now.
-After "Set Overlay Position" has been clicked, an overlay will appear on top of the chessboard and the transparency will be removed from the options menu.
+After "Set Overlay Position" has been clicked, an overlay will appear on top of the chessboard, and the transparency will be removed from the options menu.
 Grid lines will appear so one can tell if the application is aligned properly.
-If the grid is not properly aligned or pieces aren't recognized correctly by image recognition, one can use the "Move Overlay Position" button to reset the grid and align the inner window again.
+If the grid is not properly aligned or pieces are not recognized correctly by image recognition, one can use the "Move Overlay Position" button to reset the grid and align the inner window again.
 The grid lines, highlights, letters, and attack lines are drawn to a graphics buffer.
-The buffer is then swapped with the windows form graphics (Double Buffering to prevent flickering).
-Because we draw the graphics onto a fully transparent bitmap, we get a nice overlay effect.
+The buffer is then swapped with the windows form graphics (double buffering to prevent flickering).
+The graphics are drawn to a fully transparent bitmap to get a nice overlay effect.
 This overlay form is positioned and sized when one clicks the "Set Overlay Position" button.
 The control menu is always on top so that options can be toggled while playing one's match.

 Options and Internal Representation-

 ![Options](../assets/portfolio-images/0-overlay-options.png)

 There is an internal state representation window that can be toggled on/off if one needs to verify the integrity of game state.
-The "On Top?" option is needed because the image recognition doesn't know which piece is King/Queen, and depending on who is on top, these pieces get swapped.
+The "On Top?" option is needed because the image recognition does not know which piece is King/Queen, and depending on whom is on top, these pieces get swapped.
 With slight modification, one could more easily update board state from the move list, however, this project was started with the purpose of learning the AForge imaging library.
 In the bottom left, there are some more options to toggle the board state window, draw piece letters to overlay, reset (which clears graphics and board state), and a reverse orientation button which is needed if one changes orientation in the chess application.

 When the overlay position is set, a screen region corresponding to the inner frame of our option window is captured and divided into an 8x8 grid.
 The initial state of a chess board is known, with the exception of the king and queen, so these images from the initial state are used to ascertain what each piece looks like.
 This gives us a general way to match any style of piece that is used.
 This was not a fool-proof scheme, but it worked on many chessboards that were tested.
 When a piece is later moved, it is compared to the saved initial piece images.
 This is the reason there is an option to set which color is on top; we have to differentiate the King and Queen.